top of page

 Analyze coastal resilience strategies.
 Participate in coastal field study, citizen science, and stewardship.
 Produce an impactful CCR Story.

-The resources available here are intended for guided use by participants in our programs and events offered in Hawaiʻi.
-However, we encourage all visitors to learn independently and develop on your own into Champions of Coastal Resilience.
-Funding for this initiative was provided in part by the NOAA B-WET program and the NAAEE NOAA STEM Watershed Partnership for HIDOE 21st Century Programs.
+The resources available here were originally created for guided use by participants in our programs and events offered in Hawaiʻi.
+We encourage all visitors to learn independently and develop on your own into Champions of Coastal Resilience.
+Funding for this initiative was provided in part by the NOAA B-WET program, the NAAEE NOAA STEM Watershed Partnership for HIDOE 21st Century Programs, and the Atherton Family Foundation.

 Join Us